Well, if

 and when I turned my beam back to my

-surprised there was a K8 calling CQ TEST on my frequency.
+surprise there was a K8 calling CQ TEST on my frequency.
 Needless to

 say that

-I stayed on each band for about 15-20 minutes in
+we absolutely did not hear each other.
+I stayed on each band for about

 order to